JamJamofficial/WirePing/Readme.md

 ## **⚠ Legal Disclaimer**
 This tool is for **educational and ethical use only**.
 Unauthorized access to another persons computer is **illegal** and **violates the computer misuse Act**.

-I Will be updating this frequently!
+I will be updating this frequently!